heathermiller/dist-prog-book/chapter/2/futures.md

 Promises and javascript have an interesting history.
 In 2007 inspired by Python’s twisted, dojo came up with it’s own implementation of of dojo.Deferred.
 This inspired Kris Zyp to then come up with the CommonJS Promises/A spec in 2009.
 Ryan Dahl introduced the world to NodeJS in the same year.
 In it’s early versions, Node used promises for the non-blocking API.
 When NodeJS moved away from promises to its now familiar error-first callback API, it left a void for a promises API.
 Q.js was an implementation of Promises/A spec by Kris Kowal around this time.
 FuturesJS library by AJ ONeal was another library which aimed to solve flow-control problems without using Promises in the strictest of senses.
 In 2011, JQuery v1.5 first introduced Promises to its wider and ever-growing audience.
 The API for JQuery was subtly different than the Promises/A spec.
 With the rise of HTML5 and different APIs, there came a problem of different and messy interfaces.
 A+ promises aimed to solve this problem.
 From this point on, leading from widespread adoption of A+ spec, promises was finally made a part of ECMAScript® 2015 Language Specification.
 Still, a lack of backward compatibility and additional features provided means that libraries like BlueBird and Q.js still have a place in the javascript ecosystem.

-#Different Definitions
+# Different Definitions

 Future, promise, Delay or Deferred generally refer to same synchronisation mechanism where an object acts as a proxy for a yet unknown result.
 When the result is discovered, promises hold some code which then gets executed.
-The definitions have changed a little over the years but the idea remained the same.

 In some languages however, there is a subtle difference between what is a Future and a Promise.
 “A ‘Future’ is a read-only reference to a yet-to-be-computed value”.